vladkinoman/just-my-notes/games/game-recommendations.md

    > What about other HoI games?
 HoI 3 Black Ice is nice.

    > HOI4 (14) - from now on the games, while really good, just aren’t on the same level as the first threw.
 This is really similar to EU4, as in  great, but not special.
 It works exactly like it was intended and is  really funny overall.
 Most people would put it higher, and it probably  deserves it, but I just don’t particularly enjoy the period nor the  “total war” feeling it gives, since I much prefer creating stories and  guiding the country/dynasty over the centuries.

+### Total War

+> Trying to rank.
+Sources: [1](https://www.reddit.com/r/totalwar/comments/pe1mvq/what_is_the_best_total_war_game_in_your_opinion/), [2](https://www.reddit.com/r/totalwar/comments/rccjuf/which_is_the_best_total_war_game/),

+1. Warhammer 2

+   - The most compelling game in the series.
+   - Unbeatable replayability
+   - Faction diversity, special faction game-play.
+   - Unit diversity.
+   - Simplified campaign.

+2. Total War: Shogun 2

+   - The best historical game in the series.
+   - Least flawed.
+Most glaring flaw is the lack of faction variety.
+   - Around turn 40 everyone will declare war on you, completely removing the diplomacy mechanics from the game.
+   - DLC Fall of the Samurai (FotS) is good.
+   - Good tactical game.
+It's interesting to outsmart your opponent on the battlefield.
+   - Might be too simple.

+3. Three kingdoms

+   - The best strategy game because it has the best diplomacy system.
+   - Its spy mechanic pretty good.
+   - Duel mechanics.
+   - Its character driven too, historical characters actually exists in this  game (hundreds of  them in fact, tho only around 60-70 has unique  portrait and model, but there's mods for this) and you have to manage  their satisfaction and loyalty.
+   - The Ruler and family thing are nice because they allow you to create your own dynasty.
+   - Requires no DLC to hop in and really enjoy, the Cao Cao campaign is fantastic.
+   - Some of the best AI.
+   - A challenging and rewarding campaign of alliances.
+   - The core mechanic contains military supplies for your armies, population management and many other things that makes the core of three kingdoms  superior to warhammer 1 & 2.
+   - It falls flat on factional mechanics, though there's a few interesting there too.

+4. Atilla

+   - Has some performance issues.
+   - Very challenging.
+   - The campaigns are less about expansion and more about survival, the Huns are *nasty* and you need to prepare for them.
+   - The dlc campaigns are fun, especially the Himyar, and it has a deep modding scene including a very pleasant Medieval overhaul that is very  well done and continues to grow.

+   > Attila by far.
+   >
+   > OK Warhammer 2 is much better made and professional.
+   >
+   > But Attila is insanely immersive and an epic challenge.
+The Western Roman  campaign is my favorite.
+You control half of Europe but you will lose it all in five years if you don't work like hell to save it.
+It is best  played straight, no cheese - try to hold everything, fight for every  inch of territory.
+You will have to cope with seemingly endless waves  of barbarian hordes, emerging from the German forests on hit and run  raids to sack your settlements.
+Driving the hordes towards you are the  unstoppable Huns: they are terminators, destroy one horde and it will be back, stronger than before.
+Your provinces will slide into disorder,  rebellion and separatism.
+Your land will be wracked by disease, famine  and bankruptcy unless you carefully balance all the constraints and  optimise your very scarce resources.
+The whole hates you and is lining  up to kill you, but diplomacy is actually your most powerful early  weapon and will save you a whole load of grief if you play divide and  rule.
+   >
+   > Attila is at least three  games in one.
+It has the usual TW real time battle layer and the battles will test you - the AI has tons of lethal cavalry and missiles, and it  will cheat like outrageously relentlessly spamming stacks.
+Your lone  legion out in Germania can withstand the first AI attack at the end of  your term.
+It might survive the second.
+But what about the third?
+Or the fourth?
+The AI is decent - on the battlefield it comes at you in  earnest, no dribs and drabs.
+And I have to admire the canny way it  handles its cavalry - put a unit of swords in your front line and wave  goodbye to it; have a frontline of spears and the AI cavalry works its  way round your flanks and gets the drop on you if you are slow with your the units guarding your flanks.
+   >
+   > The campaign layer is like a very good 4x game such as Civilisation: it  might seem daunting managing 64 settlements as WRE at the start of the  game, but I find it very engaging.
+It is not as overwhelming as you  think because you don't have enough resources to build in many on any  one turn - the name of the game is triage; you maybe can afford only two buildings per turn in the early game.
+   >
+   > The third layer of the game is almost unique to Attila: it is a strategic  wargame.
+As Romans, where you march your over-stretched legions on the  campaign map is at least as important as how you manage your cohorts on  the battlefield and much more compelling.
+In most other TW games, you  simply salami slice the AI, marching your conquering army from enemy  city A to enemy city B to enemy city C. Yawn.
+In Attila, you have to  carefully balance resources across all theatres (Africa, Balkans, Gaul  and Britain etc.).
+You must strive for "knock out blows" that allow you  redeploy forces from to the next flashpoint.
+Just as the historical  Stilicho found, even if you do your best, some horde may slip past your  frontier and escape deep into your heartlands.
+Around the mid-game, the  pendulum starts to turn and, with your provinces stabilised, you can  start to use the power provided by your 64+ settlements to impose a new  Pax Romana in Europe.
+   >
+   > The most fun are "co-op" Roman campaigns with the AI.
+If WRE is hard, try sparing  four legions to subjugate the Sassanids when they attack your Eastern  brother around 20 turns into the game.
+Even worse, play ERE and try to  save WRE - it falls so fast in AI hands, it's a Herculean effort and  just as you are rolling up your sleeves, the Sassanids will stab you in  the back.
+   >
+   > TLDR: I have played  every TW since the original Shogun 1 and Attila is the pinnacle of the  series.
+I've spent 2800 hours on it and am still far from done with it.

+5. Medieval 2

 ## Vehicle simulations